xtknight/vdpau-va-driver-vp9/README.md

 # Debugging

 Executing these commands in the shell (terminal) and then running chromium-browser from the same shell will activate them.
+Note that printing a large buffer of output through debug flags or functions may cause more dropped frames during playback.

 ## vdpau-va-driver
 Verbose debug messages